 If you are considering trying out this zen-like sport there are some safety concerns to be aware of:

 1) When getting ready in the parking lot be aware of conduction heat loss, sitting in the snow and touching the cold aluminum frames without gloves.
 It is best to already have several layers on before strapping into your snowshoes and use gloves to strap in on a cold day.

 2) Keep yourself hydrated, starting out on a trail might feel great but towards the middle of your journey you should stop and hydrate.
 You can get pretty far on a trail before you realize it, make sure someone knows where you’re headed!

 3) Wear proper clothing, a synthetic sock and a wool blend sock is best.
 A nice hiking boot should work but there are boots made for snowshoes as well.
 Try the sport out first to see if you like it!
 Since you’re moving you don’t have to wear as many layers as you would expect.
-Starting out with a base layer (top and bottom) along with waterproof outer shell (including gloves of course) is perfect.
-It is a good idea to take extra layers in a backpack as the weather can change fast at anytime.
+Starting out with a base layer (top and bottom) along with a waterproof outer shell (including gloves of course) is perfect.
+It is a good idea to take extra layers in a backpack as the weather can change fast at any time.